ibm-cloud-docs/discovery/sdu.md

 If you did not yet create a {{site.data.keyword.discoveryshort}} instance and environment, see [Getting started](/docs/discovery?topic=discovery-getting-started) for instructions.
 {: tip}

-1. On the **Manage Data** screen, click the **Upload your own data** button and create a new Private collection in {{site.data.keyword.discoveryshort}}.
+1. On the **Manage Data** screen, click **Upload your own data**, and create a new private collection in {{site.data.keyword.discoveryshort}}.
-1. If you wish, drag and drop documents into your collection, or click **browse from computer** to upload documents.
+1. Drag and drop documents into your collection, or click **select documents** to upload documents.
 After the upload is complete, this information displays:
    -  The fields identified from your documents.
    -  Enrichments applied to your documents.
 The Entity Extraction, Sentiment Analysis, Category Classification, and Concept Tagging enrichments are automatically applied to the `text` field by {{site.data.keyword.discoveryshort}} (unless you are importing documents using a connector).
 You can add (or remove) additional enrichments to the `text` (and other) fields.
    -  Pre-built queries you can run immediately.